12 Important Negotiation Skills (With Definition and Tips)

-Adaptability is a vital skill for a successful negotiation.
-Each negotiation is unique, and the situation within a singular negotiation may change from one day to the next.
+Adaptability is vital for successful negotiation.
+Each negotiation is unique, and the situation may change from one day to the next.
 For example, an involved party may change their demands abruptly.
-While it’s difficult to plan for every possible situation, a good negotiator can adapt quickly and determine a new plan, if needed.
+While it’s challenging to plan for every possible situation, a good negotiator can adapt quickly and determine a new plan if needed.

-The ability to influence others is an important skill of negotiation.
-It can help you define why your proposed solution is beneficial to all parties and encourage others to support your point of view.
+The ability to influence others is an important negotiation skill.
+It can help you define why your proposed solution benefits all parties and encourage others to support your point of view.
 In addition to being persuasive, negotiators should be assertive when necessary.
 Assertiveness allows you to express your opinions while respecting the other side’s perspectives.

 Integrity, or having strong ethical and moral principles, is an essential skill for negotiations.
 Being thoughtful, respectful and honest allows the other side to trust what you say.
 As a negotiator, you should be able to follow through on commitments.
 To demonstrate trustworthiness, avoid over-promising.